Replace a Single Tooth

-- Beautiful: Implants are extremely natural looking, as they can be customized to match the color, shape and size of your existing teeth.
+- Beautiful: Dental implants are extremely natural looking, as they can be customized to match the color, shape and size of your existing teeth.

-- Stable: Since implants fuse to your jaw, they’re very stable and comfortable compared to bridges.
+- Stable: Since dental implants fuse to your jaw, they’re very stable and comfortable compared to bridges.

 - Preserving: The fusion process also stimulates the bone in your mouth, preventing bone loss and premature wrinkle development.

-- Convenient: You can care for implants just like the rest of your teeth.
+- Convenient: You can care for dental implants just like the rest of your teeth.

 - Permanent: One of the biggest benefits of single-tooth-implants is how long they last.
 As long as you maintain proper dental hygiene and visit the dentist regularly, they last a lifetime.

 So what does the dental implant procedure look like?
 After a consultation with the dentist and verification that you’re a candidate for implants, here’s what you can expect the basic process for replacing a single tooth to look like: